 The Board of Trustees of the University of Indianapolis is the legal entity of the University and carries full legal responsibility for all affairs of the institution.
 The essential functions of the Board shall be policy making and goal setting, assurance of sound management, and active participation in the provision of necessary funds or other resources as required to support the purpose of the University.
-The Board includes 36 members selected from the community, the alumni, at-large representation from the state and nation, and three elected from each of the two Indiana conferences of the United Methodist Church.
-In addition, it has three ex officio members: the President of the University, the Bishop of the Indiana Area of the United Methodist Church, and the President of the Alumni Association.
+The board has ultimate responsibility to determine general, educational, financial, and related policies deemed necessary for the administration and development of the University in accordance with its stated purposes and goals.
+The Board includes no less than thirty (30) and no more than forty-five (45) Trustees, selected from the community, the alumni, at-large representation from the state and nation, and three elected from each of the two Indiana conferences of the United Methodist Church.
+In addition, the following individuals will act as ex officio members; the President of the University, the Bishop of the Indiana Area of the United Methodist Church, and the President of the Alumni Association.
+In addition, the Immediate Past Chair of the Board of Trustees will be eligible to serve in an ex officio capacity for a term of two (2) years following the conclusion of his or her term as Chair.
 Board members are elected for terms of four years on a rotating basis, so that the terms of approximately one-fourth of the members expire each year.
-The Bylaws of the Board of Trustees, which govern the Board, are found in Appendix A of this Handbook.